domo2p/Sass-todoDestino-web/README.md

 ## Minutostododestino.com Web page

--I'am learning to code and learning to speak english
+I'am learning to code and learning to speak english
-This is a small project for practicing both, my coding skills (html, Css, Sass).- -I'm also practicing my reading, writing and speaking skills in english.-
+This is a small project for practicing both, my coding skills (html, Css, Sass).
+I'm also practicing my reading, writing and speaking skills in english.